aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/coin.md

 ## Function `allow_supply_upgrades`

-This should be called by on-chain governance to update the config and allow or disallow upgradability of total supply.
+This should be called by on&#45;chain governance to update the config and allow<br/> or disallow upgradability of total supply.

 <pre><code>public fun allow_supply_upgrades(aptos_framework: &amp;signer, allowed: bool)<br/></code></pre>